canelmas/bamboo-timeoffs/README.md

 ### Tempo API

-By default Tempo API is used to fetch project teams, team members and project lead.
+By default [Tempo Timesheets API](https://marketplace.atlassian.com/apps/6572/tempo-timesheets) is used to fetch project teams, team members and project leads.

 ### Configuration